Table of Contents

 There is high risk involved with knowingly importing products which are inferior in quality, ranging from health hazards to environmental degradation.
 Therefore, the UK government sets quality standard procedures to make sure they meet expectations.
 These procedures are well-established through a government body mandated to handle all import quality assurance.

+In particular, when importing timber furniture from China, additional care must be taken to ensure the materials used comply with timber import laws in the UK.
+This includes verifying that you are sourcing legally sourced timber for furniture, as failure to do so can result in serious penalties.
 The importer is tasked by this agency in ensuring that their imported goods conform to the standards.
 You must also sign and keep a copy of the declaration of conformity for your particular product.
 These expectations serve to ensure that poor-quality products have a hard time entering the UK market.
 Low-quality products from low-quality Chinese suppliers could be seized, destroyed, or returned.
 Ultimately, this greatly benefits UK residents and the environment.

 This is another aspect where professional help is highly recommended, as failure to comply with any existing regulations could result in a complete loss of your investment and time or it may add complexity to your business plan, often resulting in additional expenses that can be avoided.